luanrv00/tsks/web.md

 * signin succesfully
 * renders a link to signup

-### tsks

-* cannot without authentication token

-**cannot without valid authentication token**

-**when unauthorized**

-*requests refresh token*
+### refresh token

-_when refresh token is not valid_
+**when refresh token is not valid**
 - removes user from localStorage
 - removes auth token from localStorage
 - redirects to /signin

-_when refresh token is unauthorized_
+**when refresh token is unauthorized**
 - removes user from localStorage
 - removes auth token from localStorage
 - redirects to /signin

-_when refresh token succesfully_
+**refresh token succesfully**
 - saves auth token on localStorage
 - renders "authentication renewed. please, try again"

-* when forbidden
+### tsks

+* cannot without authentication token

+**cannot without valid authentication token**

+*when unauthorized*
+- requests refresh token

+*when forbidden*
 - removes user from localStorage
 - removes auth token from localStorage
 - redirects to /signin